For the first page of this review of the Villas at Disney’s Grand Floridian, click here.

 STUDIOS AT THE VILLAS AT THE GRAND FLORIDIAN

-Studios at the Villas at the Grand Floridian are larger than those at any DVC resort other than Old Key West.
+Studios at the Villas at the Grand Floridian are larger than those at any DVC resort other than Old Key West and Disney’s Riviera Resort.

-They are also one of only two DVC studios that sleeps five and has three sleeping surfaces–the other is the studios at the Villas at Disney’s WIlderness Lodge.
+They are also among only a few DVC studios that sleeps five and has three sleeping surfaces (the others are the studios at the Boulder Ridge Villas at Disney’s Wilderness Lodge, the BoardWalk Villas, the Polynesian, Riviera, and the Beach Club Villas.)
 Two sleeping spots are on the queen bed, two more on the couch that folds out into another queen, and the fifth sleeping spot is a Murphy Bed that swings down below the TV.

 Like all DVC studios, these spaces also come with a kitchenette including a sink, mini-fridge, microwave, toaster, and coffee pot.